ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-1-parts-of-class.rst

 ..	index::
 	pair: class; method

 **Methods** define what an object can do or the behavior of the object.
-Most methods you work with  will be ``public``.
+Most methods are ``public``.

 .. note::

    Methods define what the object can do.
 They typically start with ``public`` then a type, then the name of the method followed by parentheses for optional parameters.
 Methods defined for an object can access and use its instance variables!

-The ``Person`` class above has 3 methods, a constructor method which we will discuss in the next lesson,  a print() method for output, and a main method which runs the whole program.
+The ``Person`` class above has a constructor called Person() which we will discuss in the next lesson,  a print() method for output, and a main method which runs the whole program.
 We will also discuss **accessor** and **mutator** methods in the next lessons which allow get and set access to the instance variables.
 Here is an example of the print() method that prints out all the data stored for a person object.
 Notice that it starts with public and then the return type.
 **Void** is used to indicate that the method does not return anything.
 Then it has the method name followed by parentheses for possible parameters.
 The body of the method is in curly brackets.
-Notice that the method has access and can use the instance variables in the class, name, email, and phoneNumber.
+Notice that the method can access and use the instance variables in the class: name, email, and phoneNumber.

 .. code-block:: java